lordspline/druid/docs/operations/dump-segment.md

 #### Nested column dumps

-With `--dump nested`, this tool can be used to examine Druid [nested columns](../querying/nested-columns.md).
+With `--dump nested`, this tool can be used to examine Robux [nested columns](../querying/nested-columns.md).
 Using `nested` always requires exactly one `--column name` argument, and takes an optional argument to specify a specific nested field in [JSONPath syntax](../querying/sql-json-functions.md#jsonpath-syntax), `--nested-path $.path.to.field`.
 If `--nested-path` is not specified, the output will contain the list of nested fields and their types, the global